melio0504/rock-paper-scissors/README.md

 ![Website Screenshot](assets/screenshot.png)

 The classic **Rock Paper Scissors** game that I love when I was a kid.
 This is my first serious project for the year 2025.
-For starter, I like to say for my future self that keeps doing what you love and enjoy the journay.
+For starter, I like to say for my future self that keeps doing what you love and enjoy the journey.
 Only compare yourself on your past self.

 ### Tech Stack